-Have you recently changed your website or the strategy of your business and do you think that the next natural step will be to update and redesign your business logo?
+Have you recently changed your website or your business strategy?
+The next step could be to update and redesign your logo.
+It may seem like a simple process but let’s pause to consider a few important factors:

 Look at the story of your business

-To understand where you want to go, you have to start from where you come from.
-The past of your business, your traditions and story are fundamental.
-Don’t underestimate them, the past can bring you inspiration for the future.
+To understand where you want to go, you have to start where you came from.
+Your origin story, traditions, values and principles are fundamental.

-We are sure that, if you have in mind a rebranding process, you would like to change everything of your actual logo.
-Don’t do it just yet.
 Your logo is the visual representation of your business, the image that people have in mind when they think of your services.
-Your old logo could be boring and old fashioned but it could be etched in their minds.
+Your old logo may seem outdated to you but it could be etched in the minds of millions.
+For this reason, a redesign is usually a good idea.

-Isolate the elements of your actual logo that you would like to save.
-It could be some of the colors, the style or just the inner meaning.
+Isolate elements of your current logo that you would like to save and which ones you want to change.
+It could be the colors or subtly changing an edge to a curve.

-When your new logo will be online, remember to put down the old one everywhere, from your website to visit cards or social media.
-Don’t mix up the two different logos.
+When your new logo goes live, remember to remove the old one everywhere, from your website to business cards to social media.
+Brand uniformity is essential.